[As seen in The Christian Post]

 Today, as I reflect on National Mentoring Month this January I am relieved and blessed to say that I have people in my life who are mentoring and discipling me.
 They love my family and me.
-They’re willing to give of their time and resources to love on us, and I look to them as people I hope to aspire to.
+They’re willing to give of their time and resources to love on us, and I look to them as people I aspire to become.

 My journey here took more than 10 years though, and it wasn’t a smooth or straight path.
 During that time there was a season of life that became pivotal for me, a moment when I became aware of some heart issues that needed to be flushed into that open space in our soul where we can see it for what it is.